-Norkirk Neighborhood Draft Plan Changes (Attachment 2)
+B. Norkirk Neighborhood Draft Plan Changes (Attachment 2) In the Norkirk Plan, new text and/or policies were added to:

-- Update the historic building inventory on a regular basis (in an upcoming Comprehensive Plan update, a policy should be added to the general Community Character Element Historic Section) (Policy N-4). - Protect notable trees and groves of trees, which is a revision to an existing policy encouraging retaining tree canopy (and is a citywide goal, reflected in regulations contained in the KZC Chapter 95) (Policy N-9). - Prohibit new retail storage businesses in the LIT zone because the centrally located area is better suited to active uses housing small businesses, services, and jobs (Policy N-19).
-This was a request from several residents. - Promote land uses, mobility improvements and new infrastructure (pedestrian connections, sidewalks, bike access, vehicle drop-off, etc.) to support neighborhood connections to the I-405/NE 85th Street Bus Rapid Transit Station (Policy N-23). - Promote shared parking arrangements between city and other public or non-profit facilities, and businesses to encourage efficient utilization of surface parking lots in the neighborhood including those at City Hall, Maintenance Center, schools, and churches (Policy N-24). - Describe pedestrian connections to the Cross Kirkland Corridor (CKC) from the Highlands neighborhood consistent with the Parks Recreation and Open Space (PROS) Plan, CKC Master Plan, and shown on the adopted Citywide Connections Map (Policy N-34).
+- Update the historic building inventory on a regular basis (in an upcoming Comprehensive Plan update, a policy should be added to the general Community Character Element Historic Section) (Policy N-4). - Protect notable trees and groves of trees, which is a revision to an existing policy encouraging retaining tree canopy (and is a citywide goal, reflected in regulations contained in the KZC Chapter 95) (Policy N-9). - Prohibit new retail storage businesses in the LIT zone because the centrally-located area is better suited to active uses housing small businesses, services, and jobs (Policy N-19).
+As part of the Station Area Plan, staff will evaluate the type of land use, zoning or other changes in the LIT area to support the BRT Station and to allow more pedestrian development for "eyes on the street" safety and pedestrian orientation. - Promote land uses, mobility improvements and new infrastructure (pedestrian connections, sidewalks, bike access, vehicle drop-off, etc.) to support neighborhood connections to the I-405/NE 85th Street Bus Rapid Transit Station (Policy N-23). - Promote shared parking arrangements between city and other public or non-profit facilities, and businesses to encourage efficient utilization of surface parking lots in the neighborhood including City Hall, Maintenance Center, schools, and churches (Policy N-24). - Describe pedestrian connections to the Cross Kirkland Corridor (CKC) from the Highlands neighborhood consistent the Parks PROS Plan, CKC Master Plan, and shown on the adopted Citywide Connections Map (Policy N-34).